dsilalahi/PBC-Chicago-Capstone-2015/writeup/Disfigured-Data/writeup.md

 We updated the Jmeter file to reflect the changes in the data mode.
 There was increase in the number of transactions we had to do an insert/delete operation since the number of tables had increased.
 But overall we saw roughly a gain of about a 100% in performance.

+The updated disfigured_updated.jmx have been uploaded to the repo

 Note: Error reported below were a results of bad data in the test files used.